jasminstein/jasminstein.github.io/_publications/preprint1.md

 ---
-title: "Frequency and frequency modulation share the same predictive encoding mechanisms in human auditory cortex."
+title: "Frequency and frequency modulation share the same predictive encoding mechanisms in human auditory cortex"
 collection: publications
 permalink: /publications/preprint1
 excerpt: 'This preprint is part of my Master's thesis work on auditory processing.'